 Sections 1, 2, 3 and 7 will be ticketed, and all other seating will be free.

 For those who want to experience a rich diversity of bluegrass artists from young to old, and up-and-coming artists and bluegrass legends, the FREE Street Festival is where it’s at!

-Last year, close to 70 artists performed free concerts on various stages during the Bluegrass festival in Raleigh.
+There are usually 70 artists performed free concerts on various stages during the Bluegrass festival in Raleigh.

 This year, the format will be similar, with the addition of a gospel stage – with a bluegrass twist.